Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae Green-flowered >>> Ambrosia ilicifolia

 Drawn from live specimen observed in the Gila Mountains, Yuma County, Arizona.
 At lower right is an enlarged view of a bur - a series of spiny bracts enclosing an achene.

-RANGE: Found in the hottest, lowest elevation areas of the Sonoran Desert mostly along sandy washes in canyons.
+RANGE: Found in the hottest, lowest elevation areas of the Sonoran Desert mostly along sandy washes and canyons near the Lower Colorado River.

-LEAVES: After dying the sharply serrate leaves remain attached to the plant for many seasons bleaching almost white in the sun and thus protecting the plant base from direct sunshine and thirsty animals.
-Margins of the stiff leaves are spinescent.
+LEAVES: After dying, the sharply serrate leaves remain attached to the plant for many seasons bleaching almost white in the sun and thus protecting the plant base from direct sunshine and thirsty animals.
+Margins of the very stiff leaves are spiny.

 SHRUB: A low shrub usu. less than 30 cm tall.